Swamp Thing (2019 TV series)

 Swamp Thing is an American superhero horror television series created by Gary Dauberman and Mark Verheiden for DC Universe, based on the DC Comics character of the same name.
-Derek Mears portrays the eponymous Swamp Thing, a plant-elemental creature who fights malevolent forces around a Louisiana swamp with the help of medical doctor Abby Arcane (Crystal Reed).
+The series follows medical doctor Abby Arcane (Crystal Reed) encountering the eponymous Swamp Thing (Derek Mears), a plant-elemental creature who fights malevolent forces around a Louisiana swamp.

 The series premiered on May 31, 2019, and consisted of 10 episodes.
 Shortly after its premiere, DC Universe announced that Swamp Thing had been canceled.
 The remaining episodes were released on DC Universe until the series' conclusion on August 2, 2019.
+The series received positive reviews from critics, particularly for the series' horror elements and practical monster effects.

 Premise

 Abby Arcane returns home to Marais, Louisiana, to investigate a deadly swamp-borne virus, where she develops a bond with disgraced scientist Alec Holland.
 After Holland tragically dies, Abby discovers the mysteries of the swamp and that Holland might not be dead after all.